betashorts/betashorts-site/README.md

 3. **Custom Domain:** The site uses `betashorts.com` - ensure DNS is properly configured
 4. **Jekyll Dependencies:** Requires Ruby and Jekyll for local development
 5. **Content Management:** New posts should follow the existing naming convention and front matter structure

+## 🛠️ Admin Panel

+### Content Management System

+The site includes a comprehensive admin panel for managing home template content:

+- **Access:** `/admin.html` or click "Admin" in the navigation
+- **Features:** Live preview, content editing, image uploads, YAML export
+- **Configuration:** Content is stored in `_data/template-content.yml`

+### How the Admin System Works

+1. **Content Storage:** All template content is stored in `_data/template-content.yml`
+2. **Dynamic Loading:** The admin panel reads from this YAML file on load
+3. **Live Preview:** Changes are previewed in real-time
+4. **Export System:** Modified content can be exported as a new YAML file
+5. **Template Integration:** The home template reads from the same YAML file

+### Workflow for Content Updates

+1. Edit content in the admin panel
+2. Preview changes in real-time
+3. Save changes to download updated YAML file
+4. Replace `_data/template-content.yml` with the downloaded file
+5. Rebuild the site to see changes live

 ## 📞 Support